Work From Home: 5 Companies That Hire Remote Workers

 - Transcribe Anywhere offers a free introductory mini-course so you can see if this is the best route for you.
 We spoke to a mom who works part time and banks about $2,000 a month as a transcriptionist.

-- Proofread Anywhere offers a free 45-minute introductory course.
+- Proofread Anywhere offers a free introductory workshop.
 One mom tried this out because she desperately needed a flexible schedule, and now she makes up to $1,200 a month picking and choosing when she works — from home.

 The Upsides and Downsides of Work-From-Home Jobs